What personal information do we collect?

 How long do we keep your personal information?

 We need to keep your information so that we can provide our services to you.
-In most instances information about your membership will not be stored for longer than 12 months.
+In most instances information about your membership will only be stored whilst you have membership of WTu3a.
 The exceptions to this are instances where there may be legal or insurance circumstances that require information to be held for longer whilst the issues are investigated or resolved.
 Where this is the case member/s will be informed as to how long the information will be held for and when it is deleted.